 So, get used to it.
 How you orient yourself and your organization toward change directly impacts performance, corporate culture and the bottom line.
 And when we talk about ongoing, relentless change we simply must enter the territory of ongoing, relentless learning.

 Because you declare beginner hood into being when you think or say three little words: “I don’t know.”
 When you declare “I don’t know” you’re not describing a state of affairs nearly as much as you’re creating something.
 What you’re creating is a context, an opening for learning.
 Not physical, but utterly real.
 We know this, because how many of us have ever tried to teach somebody something… and the learner thought they already knew it?
 How much learning takes place?
 Zero.

 “Smart people, wise people, learn from everything and everyone around them.
 Average people learn from their own experiences.
 And stupid people already have all the answers!”
 And Will Rogers said: “Everybody is ignorant, just in different subjects!”

 I invite you: Keep the Big Eye turned on and refer to these Foundations for Success at work, at home and everywhere in between.
 My experience is that they can serve all of us as we undertake any new initiatives, any new challenges and any new directions in our lives.
 And remember… Never Stop Learning!Smart people, wise people, learn from everything and everyone around them.
-Average people learn from… Click To Tweet
+Average people learn from their own experiences.
+Click To Tweet